 Photography in and around the National Park

-On the other hand, you could get out and about on a cycling, mountain bike or motorbike tour.
+On the other hand, most photographers could get out and about on a cycling, mountain bike or motorbike tour.
 For something more leisurely, ride the waters and scour the shore from a canoe, kayak or boat.
-Hike Catbello Lakeland Walk, Old Man of Coniston or if you dare- Helvellyn’s famous twin ridges.
-For the thrill- in you, there are heart-stopping moments galore, get into the air in a gyrocopter, on a zipwire adventure, or out on a parachute.
+Hike Catbells Lakeland Walk, Old Man of Coniston or if you dare- Helvellyn’s famous twin ridges.
+For the thrill- in you, there are heart-stopping moments galore, get into the air in a gyrocopter, on a zip wire adventure, or out on a parachute.
 You could channel Bear Grylls on a Bush Craft Survival Experience.
+The Lakes isn’t just about having fabulous weddings, there is so much more to do.

-Then take a boat to Peel Island and live out your Swallows and Amazons dreams on one of their island adventures.
-Cook in the wild or scare yourself silly in a monster escape room.
+Then take your camera to Peel Island and live out your Swallows and Amazons dreams on one of their island adventures.
 Whatever you fancy, it’s here.
-When you want something a little more tame, take a masterclass in anything from cocktails to arts and crafts, the Lake District School of Food and Wine, sounds particularly divine.
-Go for a ride in a twizy jeep or a pamper day at the spa.
-Holehird Gardens, Lake Windermere, Lake Grasmere, Derwent Water and Easedale Town have plenty to entertain and amuse
+When you want something a little more tame, take a masterclass in anything from photography, arts and crafts, the Lake District School of Food and Wine, sounds particularly divine.
+There are lots of photo classes available to hone your skills whether you are a professional wedding photographer or not.
+Go for a ride in a jeep or a pamper day at the spa.
+Weddings can take place in many locations, but Holehird Gardens, Lake Windermere, Lake Grasmere, Derwent Water and Easedale Town have plenty to entertain and amuse

-After all that excitement you will be ready for bed, which you could choose to do under the stars.
-There are tree-houses, log cabins, tipis, yurts, octolodges and other outdoor options, if you want to go glamping.
-For something indoors, there are endless great choices, indulge at The Daffodil Hotel and Spa, be bang on-trend at Another Place, The Lake, rest on the banks of Lake Windermere at Hillthwaite, be astounded at the views from Linthwaite House or Brimstone at Langdale, or try something fresh at The Forest Side, are a small taster of the enormous range of choices available.
+After all that wedding excitement you will be ready for bed, which you could choose to do under the stars.
+There are tree-houses, log cabins, tipis, yurts and other outdoor options, if you want to go glamping.
+For something indoors, there are endless great choices, indulge at The Daffodil Hotel and Spa, be bang on-trend at Another Place, The Lake, rest on the banks of Lake Windermere at Hillthwaite, be astounded at the views.
+Photographers love such places as Linthwaite House or Brimstone at Langdale, or try something fresh at The Forest Side, are a small taster of the enormous range of wedding choices available.

-Bring plently of layers and waterproofs because the high ground and location mean rain is likely and temperatures will range between 3 degrees Celsius at the lowest in Winter and 19 degrees Celsius at the highest in Summer.
-The eastern side of the lakes is easiest to get to, with trains from London, Glasgow and Manchester, as well as flights from Manchester and Glasgow airports, not too far away.
-Whether it is Windermere, Hawkeswater, Ullswater, Derwentwater, Keswick or somewhere else – you can be sure that you are destined for a holiday to remember when you choose to visit the Lake District.
+Bring plenty of layers and waterproofs because the high ground and location mean rain is likely and temperatures will range between 3 degrees Celsius at the lowest in Winter and 19 degrees Celsius at the highest in Summer.
+The eastern side of the lakes is easiest to get to, as well as flights from Manchester and Glasgow airports, not too far away.
+Photographers with cameras love to explore the best backdrops.
+Whether it is Windermere, Haweswater, Ullswater, Derwent Water, Keswick or somewhere else – you can be sure that you are destined for a wedding to remember when you choose to visit the Lake District as a photographer.

 If you are looking for a Lake District wedding photographer when please get in touch to check my availability.
 Just pop to my contact page.
 Although I am based in Manchester, there are no additional costs for Lake District weddings or Cumbria either.